-For many years now, my favorite form of metal detecting has been Relic hunting.
-Hunting the farm fields in Rural Ohio to be more specific but I’ve also spent some time in the woods relic hunting where long gone sites once where.
+For many years now, my favorite form of metal detecting has been relic hunting.
+Metal detecting the farm fields in rural Ohio to be more specific but I’ve also spent some time in the woods relic detecting where long gone sites once where.
 The best way to quickly hunt down potential metal detecting sites is overlaying the oldest maps you can find that show where houses, churches, mills and other buildings were.

 The best of these sites the structure was gone before pre plumbing and electric.

 Something that has perplexed me since I first begun overlaying maps and detecting these field sites is every now and then I can’t locate a site I’ve overlaid.
 There can be several reasons for this, matter of fact I just learned of one today.
 I’ve reached out to several relic detectorist who have ran into the same thing as me and no one I’ve spoken to was able to shed much light on the situation.
 Instead I found them as stumped as me.

 Understanding Field Sites & Overlaying

 Before I go any further I would like to explain a few things to help paint a better picture for those who might read this who haven’t metal detected field sites.
 Once I find these sites there is no doubt when you come across it in the field.
 They are littered with iron.
 Where the structure stood you could probably pull out 20 nails per shovel full of dirt and although the heavy debris area might differ in size I would say on the small end its 20 yards x 20 yards and sometimes much bigger, there is no doubt you are on the site.
 Along with the iron you will always find telltale signs such as glass, pottery, brick, stone and other debris that will almost always be found at these places even in some of the earliest sites I’ve metal detected.
 Earlier sites sometimes produce less iron and I’ve even been on a few that produce very little but those earlier settlers still managed to lose enough that there was no doubt the spot was inhabited.